rpmuller/ePubs/WesternPhilosophy.md

 in poverty, he suddenly found himself a Lord and the owner of Newstead.
-His great-uncle the "wicked Lord," from whom he inherited, had killed a man in a duel thirty-three years ago, and bc*n ostracized by his neighbors ever since.
+His great-uncle the "wicked Lord," from whom he inherited, had killed a man in a duel thirty-three years ago, and been ostracized by his neighbors ever since.
 The Byrons had been a lawless family, and the Gordons, his mother's^nc^stors, even more so.
 After the squalor of a back street in Aberdeen, the boy naturally rejoiced in his title and his Abbey, and was willing